 Aim High identifies successful Pakistani women, recognizes their efforts, and provides them with a platform where they can create a larger, positive impact on society.
 It thus plays a critical role in highlighting future leaders.

-We aim to build a platform where young girls can directly interact with role model figures at many different levels.
-Roadshows are organized in selected government schools and colleges, where mentors are given the opportunity to share their stories with young students.
-These are followed by round table discussions with girls, categorized around various careers/sectors so that the girls may be grouped according to their individual interests.
+Roadshows are organized in selected colleges, where mentors are given the opportunity to share their stories with young students.
+These talks are followed by roundtable discussions with girls, categorized around various careers/sectors so that the girls may choose as per their individual interests.

-Participants are also given the opportunity to apply for our mentoring program.
-Applications received are reviewed by a panel, and those selected are registered with our program for up to 6 months.
-The mentees engage in group sessions as well as in one to one interactions with their role models and are given support and advice in terms of careers.
-The mentors volunteer for one to one meetings and are available to respond to emails.
+Students are also given the opportunity to apply for our mentoring program.
+The program runs for a period of 6 months, during which selected participants engage in group sessions as well as one-to-one interactions with their mentors, and are given support and advice in terms of careers and higher education.

-Small get togethers for mentors and mentees are periodically arranged to record their experiences of the program and evaluate how it impacted their career goals.
-The program is reviewed iteratively and refined according to the participants’ feedback.
+Small get-togethers are periodically arranged for mentors and mentees to record their experience of the program and assess how it has impacted their career goals.
+The program is reviewed and refined iteratively, based on the participants’ feedback.